The hyperbolic umbilic singularity in fast-slow systems: Introduction and main result

 \begin{remark} The assumption $g_b(0) > 0, g_c(0) > 0$ of Theorem \ref{thm:main_thm} will be motivated in the singular limit by Lemma \ref{sf:origin_lin}, which shows that there exists a candidate trajectory $\sigma$ approaching the hyperbolic umbilic point from inside the attracting critical manifold.
 This trajectory $\sigma$ is depicted in blue in the lower cone in figure \ref{fig:main_thm_sing_limit}.
 In fact, the idea of the blow-up analysis is to track trajectories close to $\sigma$ through the blow-up space. \end{remark}

-The following remark points out an interesting observation, which will be apparent from the upcoming blow-up analysis.
+The following remark points out an interesting observation, which will be apparent from the upcoming blow-up analysis and follows from the permutation symmetry of the chosen germ $\frac{1}{3}(x^3 + y^3)$ of the potential function $V$.
 It is related to the behavior of slow flow trajectories jumping at folds, away from the hyperbolic umbilic singularity.

 \begin{remark}[Fast-slow systems with folded singularities appear in the blow-up of \eqref{hyp_umb_f}] In the blow-up analysis of \eqref{hyp_umb_f} in section \ref{sec:blowup}, folded saddles or folded centers appear generically on the blow-up sphere.
 This observation is made in section \ref{sec:desing_sf_blowup} and analyzed further in section \ref{sec:further}.
 These folded singularities seem to organize the transition of attracting slow manifolds at fold singularities of \eqref{hyp_umb_f}.
 Their further analysis does not lie in the scope of this article.
 However, these folded singularities, especially the folded centers, deserve future attention.
 In the folded saddle scenario, existing results can be applied, e.g.\ singular canards perturb to maximal canard solutions \cite{szmolyan2001canards}. \end{remark}